Harry Potter and the Prisoner of Azkaban

 The book was published in the United Kingdom on 8 July 1999 by Bloomsbury and in the United States on 8 September 1999 by Scholastic, Inc. Rowling found the book easy to write, finishing it just a year after she began writing it.
-The book sold 68,000 copies in just three days after its release in the United Kingdom and since has sold over three million in the country.
+The book sold 64,000 copies in just three days after its release in the United Kingdom and since has sold over three million in the country.
 The book won the 1999 Whitbread Children's Book Award, the Bram Stoker Award, and the 2000 Locus Award for Best Fantasy Novel and was short-listed for other awards, including the Hugo.

 The film adaptation of the novel was released in 2004, grossing more than $796 million and earning critical acclaim.
 Video games loosely based on Harry Potter and the Prisoner of Azkaban were also released for several platforms, and most obtained favourable reviews.

 Plot

-While Harry is living with the Dursleys, Aunt Marge comes to visit.
-When Harry and his late parents are insulted by Marge, Harry gets aggressive and accidentally inflates her.
-Harry packs up his stuff and leaves the house, choosing to spend the summer at the Leaky Cauldron inn in London.
-While there, Harry is warned that a former follower of Voldemort, named Sirius Black, is seeking him out after having escaped from the wizard prison, Azkaban.

-At Hogwarts, the guards of Azkaban, known as the Dementors, patrol the school looking for Black.
-Harry is unusually affected by their presence, and asks help from Remus Lupin, the new Defence Against the Dark Arts teacher, in learning to repel them.
-Lupin teaches Harry the incredibly difficult Patronus charm, but Harry is able to produce a full-bodied Patronus to fight off the Dementors.
-Meanwhile, Black is reported to have been sighted in the village of Hogsmeade, close to Hogwarts.

-Harry is given a secret map by Fred and George Weasley, which reveals everyone inside the castle and its grounds.
-Harry uses it to sneak into Hogsmeade without permission.
-Hiding inside a pub, he overhears a conversation in which he learns that Black is actually his godfather, and that he killed his own best friend, Peter Pettigrew, while also betraying Harry's father, James, to Voldemort.

-Harry, Ron and Hermione visit Hagrid, and are surprised to find Ron's missing pet rat, Scabbers, hiding there.
-As they walk back to the castle with Scabbers, Ron is attacked by a large dog.
-The dog drags Ron into a secret tunnel and disappears, coming out on the other side, inside the Shrieking Shack in Hogsmeade.
-The dog is revealed to be Black in his Animagus form.